Forcing consequences of PFA together with the continuum large: Symmetric systems

-Our forcing $\mtcl P$ will be the direct limit $\mtcl P_{\k}$ of a certain sequence $\la\mtcl P_\a\,:\, \a < \k\ra$ of forcings.
-The properness of each $\mtcl P_\a$ will be witnessed by the club $\mtcl M^\ast_\a$.
-The main idea here is to use the elements of $\mtcl M_\a$ as side conditions to ensure properness, but without losing the $\al_2$--chain condition.
-This brings us to the idea of \emph{symmetric systems}.
+Our forcing $\mtcl P$ for proving Theorem \ref{mainthm}, to be defined in Section \ref{the_forcing_construction}, will be the direct limit $\mtcl P_{\k}$ of a certain sequence $\la\mtcl P_\a\,:\, \a < \k\ra$ of forcings.
+The properness of each $\mtcl P_\a$ will be witnessed by a certain club $\mtcl M^\ast_\a$ of $[H(\t_\a)]^{\al_0}$ for some high enough cardinal $\t_\a$ (see Section \ref{the_forcing_construction}).
+The main idea here is to use the elements of $\mtcl M_\a$ -- where $\mtcl M_\a$ is the club of restrictions to $H(\k)$ of members of $\mtcl M^\ast_\a$ -- as side conditions to ensure properness, but without losing the $\al_2$--chain condition.
+This brings us to the notion of \emph{symmetric system} of structures.
+As we mentioned in the introduction, the notion of symmetric system of structures is a natural one in the context of building forcing notions, over models of $\textsc{CH}$, which are intended to be both proper and with the $\al_2$--chain condition.
+In this section we define this notion and analyse its basic properties, which we will repeatedly use throughout the rest of the paper.
+This type of analysis can be found also for example in \cite{Abraham-Cummings}, \cite{KOSZMIDER} and \cite{TO1}, where the notion of symmetric system shows up too (with different names).